 While there are many options out there, our favourite beer-making solution is the Brewart BeerDroid.
 This futuristic-looking bit of kit is largely automatic, but produces a fantastic drop or two of ale or lager.
-And thanks to the brilliant BrewArt app for your smartphone, it’s easy to customise your recipes and keep tabs on your favourite brew.
+And thanks to the brilliant BrewArt app for your phone, it’s easy to customise your recipes and keep tabs on your favourite brew.

 It’s hard to choose between the non-electronic kits featured here, but the Brooklyn Brew Shop Beer Making Kit just edges it due to the excellent range of modern craft ale recipes on offer, not to mention the reusability of its equipment.
 The kits are competitively priced, too – which is more than you can say for some pub beers…